Chapter 3 Markdown and rmarkdown

 | apples | 3 | 6 |

-The table defines three columns, labeled fruit, quantity and price.
+The table defines three columns, labeled fruit, quantity and price, separated by vertical bars.
 The next line, that of dashes, defines the indentation.
 The first column is lef-justified, quantity-column is centered, and price-column is right-justified.

 The first line (apples) is written in a good and clear manner, the oranges-line lacks some spacing, and bananas is written with no spacing at all.
 However, the renderer ignores spaces and displays all these columns in an equally pleasant manner.